JHancox/WSI_Rapids/README.md

 Once this is done, you should be able to simply browse to the jupyter lab using localhost:8808/lab

-Load WDI_Dask_Notebook.ipynb to threshold the WSI and feature-encode it Load WSI_cugraph.ipynb to analyse the features with RAPIDS
+Load WSI_Dask_Notebook.ipynb to threshold the WSI and feature-encode it Load WSI_cugraph.ipynb to analyse the features with RAPIDS